-I’m at risk of confusing brains with a bull market right because the markets have just been going up since 2009.
-Although 2018 has been a rocky year, we’re still close to all time highs.
+I’m at risk of confusing brains with a bull market.
+The markets have just been going up since 2009.
+Although 2020 was a rocky year, we’re still close to all time highs.

 When the stock markets are returning 10 – 20%+ a year like they have been since 2009, practically anybody can return a “measly” 7-10%.
 The real test is when the markets finally turn for the worse.
 Bad years are when good investors really earn their money.